top of page

 Minneapolis, MN

-As a founding member of Ragamala Dance Company, she has toured extensively nationally and internationally.
-As an independent choreographer, Ashwini has received commissions from the Liquid Music Series, the Great Northern Festival, Bates Dance Festival, and the Perelman Center for the Arts, among others; residencies at the Baryshnikov Arts Center, UNC Chapel Hill, Kohler Arts Center, the National Center for Choreography, the Bogliasco Foundation (Italy), and The Camargo Foundation (France); support from the National Dance Project, MAP Fund, USArtists International, a Jerome Hill Artist Fellowship, and McKnight Foundation Artist Fellowships for Dance and Choreography.
-Her choreography was a 2021 ‘Best of the Year’ in The Washington Post and a 2022 critics pick in The New York Times.
+Ashwini has received commissions from the Liquid Music Series, Great Northern Festival, Santa Monica College, Northrop, Perelman Center, JM Kohler Center, and Bates Dance Festival; residencies at the Baryshnikov Arts Center, UNC Chapel Hill, Kohler Arts Center, the National Center for Choreography, the Bogliasco Foundation (Bogliasco, Italy) and Camargo Foundation (Cassis, France); support from the Creative Capital Award, National Dance Project, MAP Fund, USArtists International, National Performance Network, Minnesota State Arts Board, Metropolitan Regional Arts Council, South Asian Arts Resiliency Fund, a Jerome Hill Artist Fellowship, McKnight Foundation Artist Fellowships for Dance and Choreography, and a Creative Capital Award.

 Technical Residency (2019)